sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 Let's add our first entry.
 As an example, let's say we want to store our Reddit username and password.

-First, let's find the button with the key and the green downward arrow.
+First, find the button with the key and the green downward arrow.

 ![Add new entry button](/img/keepassxc-blank-add-new-entry.png)

 We'll be presented with an interface to create our new entry.
-Let's fill in a title (Reddit), Username (our Reddit username), and our Password.
+Let's fill in a title (Reddit), Username (our Reddit username), our Reddit password (Password) twice, and then the URL of the site (https://www.reddit.com), which you can of course paste in.

 ![Our first entry](/img/keepassxc-entry-creation.gif)

 If you want to view your password, you can click the button with the eye icon on the right.

-Note that KeePassXC has the ability to generate random passwords for us, which we can do by clicking the black die icon, but for now that outside of the scope of this little guide.
+Note that KeePassXC has the ability to generate random passwords for us, which we can do by clicking the black die icon, but for now that's outside of the scope of this guide.

 Once we've filled in this basic information, we'll click the OK button to save these changes to our database.
 We'll now see our new entry in our database.